EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

     Any running jobs, and containers, will be killed during the monthly TRE maintenance period.

 For interactive apps, Open OnDemand uses the job scheduler to determine when the job has started.
-It then waits for an app-specific time for the running app to send a notification to Open OnDemand that it is running.
-This is termed the **connection timeout**.
-If the app does not notify Open OnDemand within this time, then the job is cancelled.
+Apps that run interactive services (e.g., JupyterLab or RStudio Server) will then wait for the service to become available.
+If this does not occur within an app-specific period, the **connection timeout**, then the app's job will terminate itself.

 !!!
 Note

     In standard deployments of Open OnDemand, the notification sent by the app includes information required by Open OnDemand to display how to connect to web- or GUI-based services started by the app.
-However, as mentioned above, all Container Execution Service apps that run containers use Open OnDemand's application programming interface for interactive apps, so you will see the connection timeout for the apps that run non-interactive containers too.
+However, as mentioned above, all Container Execution Service apps that run containers use Open OnDemand's application programming interface for interactive apps, so you may see the connection timeout for the apps that run non-interactive containers too.

 ---